-Issues and Goals Action Steps Outcome/Results Responsibility 1 Attend meetings of the following state boards, agencies, and councils: Public School Insurance Authority; Educational Retirement Board; Public Education Commission; Interagency Benefits Advisory Committee; Colleges of Education Deans and Directors; New Mexico Coalition for Charter Schools; Public School Capital Outlay Council; Public School Capital Outlay Oversight Task Force; Early Learning Advisory Council; Early Learning Funders Group; Hispanic Education Advisory Council; Indian Education Advisory Council; Children's Cabinet; Early Childhood Education and Care Department; Coalition for Community Schools; and Work with staff from organizations to identify emerging issues in New Mexico Education.
+Issues and Goals Action Steps Outcome/Results Responsibility 1 Attend meetings of the following state boards, agencies, and councils: Public School Insurance Authority; Educational Retirement Board; Public Education Commission; Interagency Benefits Advisory Committee; Colleges of Education Deans and Directors; New Mexico Coalition for Charter Schools; Public School Capital Outlay Council; Public School Capital Outlay Oversight Task Force; Early Learning Advisory Council; Hispanic Education Advisory Council; Indian Education Advisory Council; Children's Cabinet; Early Childhood Education and Care Department; Coalition for Community Schools; and Work with staff from organizations to identify emerging issues in New Mexico Education.
 Report relevant action to LESC.
 Improve LESC's responsiveness to ongoing policy issues in New Mexico.
 Inform the committee of the operations of statewide boards and commissions.
-LESC Staff 2 Monitor the expansion of New Mexico's broadband infrastructure, including the implementation of the Connect New Mexico Act and federal broadband funding from the Emergency Broadband Benefit, the Emergency Connectivity Fund, and the Emergency Infrastructure Fund. uptake of new federal funding programs.
+LESC Staff 2 Monitor the expansion of New Mexico's broadband infrastructure, including the implementation of the Connect New Mexico Act and federal broadband funding from the Emergency Broadband Benefit, the Emergency Connectivity Fund, and the Emergency Infrastructure Fund.
+Monitor school districts' and families' uptake of new federal funding programs.
+Attend meetings of Connect New Mexico Council if the council is fully assembled in 2021.
+Monitor state grants for broadband funding.
 Understand the evolving role of the Public School Facilities Authority and Public School Capital Outlay Council in meeting students' needs.
-LESC Staff 3 Monitor PED implementation of the new educator evaluation system and administrator evaluation system Keep LESC updated on how PED is implementing the system and how it will interact with licensure advancement.
+LESC Staff 3 Monitor PED implementation of the new educator evaluation system and administrator evaluation system • Keep LESC updated on how PED is implementing the system and how it will interact with licensure advancement.
 Hoxie